PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/EggHatcher.md

 ### Setup of Settings

 1. Text Speed: Fast
-2. Casual mode: Off
-3. Nicknaming: Off
+2. Nicknaming: Off
-4. The menu cursor is over the Pokémon option.
+3. The menu cursor is over the Pokémon option.

 ### Party Setup